samuel-jimenez/GramEditor/docs/vim.md

 Below, you'll find tables listing the commands you can use in the command palette.
 We put optional characters in square brackets to indicate that you can omit them.

-> **Note**: We don't emulate the full power of Vim's command line yet.
-In particular, commands currently do not support arguments.
-Please [file issues on GitHub](https://github.com/zed-industries/zed) as you find things that are missing from the command palette.
+> **Note**: Gram does not emulate the full power of Vim's command line yet.
+Commands currently do not support arguments, and full command history is not available.

 ### File and window management